When someone mentions “artificial intelligence”(AI), what is the first thing that comes to your mind?

 If you believe AI will soon become the greatest existential threat to humanity, we’ve got some good news for you.
 Elon Musk and Stephen Hawking share your point of view.
 (What a way to boost your self-esteem, right?)

 This means it is high time to finally understand what AI is all about.
-You just can’t step into 2018 uncertain about what artificial intelligence is and how it works.
-Let’s get down to it.

 What is Artificial Intelligence (AI)?
 (In Plain English)